TheAwesoham/HealthBridge/README.md

-HealthBridge is a telemedicine platform designed to bridge the gap between doctors and patients in rural and underserved areas.
+HealthBridge Connect is a telemedicine platform designed to bridge the gap between doctors and patients in rural and underserved areas.
 The app allows patients to book appointments, join real-time chat sessions with doctors via WebSockets, and receive timely medical guidance remotely.